Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Experimental Results

-Finally, to test the whole system in autonomous mode, we emulated a structural assessment inspection.
-In Scenario 3, our marsupial system is configured with a mission designed to look for emulated defects in the Old Theater building of the UPO.
-To emulate the defects, we disposed of an array of twelve AR markers with a side of fifteen centimeters on one of the walls of the building (see Fig. \ref{fig:system_proposed}b). \rev{We equipped} the UAV with a high-resolution camera to automatically detect the markers by using the ArUco library \cite{aruco}.
+Finally, to test the whole system in autonomous mode, we emulated a structural assessment inspection \revD{in Experiment 7, which was carried out in Scenario 3.
+In Experiment 7}, our marsupial system is \revD{commanded to execute} a mission designed to look for emulated defects in the Old Theater building of the UPO.
+To emulate the defects, we \revD{deployed} an array of twelve Augmented Reality (AR) markers with a side of fifteen centimeters on one of the walls of the building (see Figure \ref{fig:system_proposed}b).
+We equipped the UAV with a high-resolution camera to automatically detect the markers by using the ArUco library \cite{aruco}.

-Figure \ref{fig:maps_example}.a represents an obtained 3D map of the environment, which was used for localization and path planning purposes on both platforms in Scenario 3.
+Figure \ref{fig:maps_example}a represents an obtained 3D map of the environment, which was used for localization and path planning purposes on both platforms in Scenario 3.
 The goal of the experiment is to make an in-depth inspection of one of the walls of the building.
-To this end, we disposed of the PoIs of our inspection plan following a zig-zag line.
-Then, we generated a trajectory for the marsupial system using our trajectory planner module (see Section \ref{sec:trajectory_planning}).
+To this end, we \revD{distributed} the PoIs of our inspection plan following a zig-zag line. \revD{The distribution of the PoIs was sufficient to ensure complete wall coverage with a spatial resolution of twenty pixels per square centimeter, which is adequate for the detection of the emulated defects.
+We used the Fields2Cover library \cite{Mier_Fields2Cover_An_open-source_2023} to generate the sequence of PoIs (see Figure \ref{fig:trajectory_wall}).}